mavenickk/whatmave/README.md

 # Introduction

 Whatmave is a room chatting web platform where anyone needs just to authenticate using google ID and he/she can gain access to all the chats by any one in any room that exist, and also can message in any group.
 No one can delete any message or room.
 Firestore database is used to store the messages and rooms, and Javascript is used to create the complete app.
 All the other dependencies used are mentioned below.
-  Heroku is used for deloyment.
+  Heroku is used for deployment.

 [<img src="https://github.com/mavenickk/whatmave/blob/master/whatmave_live.gif" width="600" height="270">](https://mavetwitter.herokuapp.com/)